szakhidov/aws-apprunner-terraform/README.md

     aws sts get-caller-identity --query Arn | grep workshop-admin -q && echo "IAM role valid" || echo "IAM role NOT valid"
     ```

+#### Increase volume for the Cloud9 EC2 instance
+To be safe with further steps it is recommended to increase a default size of Cloud9 EC2 instance from 10GB to 20GB.
+It can be done using [this deep link to find your Cloud9 EC2 instance](https://console.aws.amazon.com/ec2/v2/home?#Instances:tag:Name=aws-cloud9-;sort=desc:launchTime).

 #### Upgrade awscli
 To ensure you are running the latest version of AWS CLI, run the following command: